 Your state may have required credit repair companies to be licensed.
 The state Attorney General’s office can tell you if this is true for your state and if it is, you can report the credit repair company to the licensing agency.
 They may lose their business license for scamming customers.

 06File a claim with the Better Business Bureau

 The BBB reports information about how trustworthy businesses are.
 Many companies try to maintain a positive BBB rating because it affects their future business.
 The company may be more willing to refund your money or otherwise satisfy your complaint to keep a good standing with the BBB.

 If the credit repair company refuses to refund your money for services that weren’t performed (aka breach of a written or oral contract), you can sue them in your local small claims court.
 Small claims court fees are typically low and you may not need an attorney to represent you.
 There's typically a limit on the amount you can sue for in small claims court.
 For example, the maximum claim limit is $3,000 in Alabama and $25,000 in Tennessee.

 08Warn other consumers.

 Let other consumers know about your experience so they know to stay away from that credit repair company.
-Submit a review of the credit repair company using our credit repair review form.
-Good experiences are welcome, too, so feel free to let us know about a credit repair company that mended their ways or one that followed through on their promises.
+Submit a review of the credit repair company on social media.
+Let everyone know they are scammers.

 What to Do About a Credit Repair Scam